 - .1 Take sets of photographs during the Contract.
 The first set of photographs shall be taken prior to commencement of construction and the final set following completion of the project.
 Intermediate sets shall be taken at least once every month and at major milestones in construction.
 A minimum of three intermediate photo sets shall be taken. - .2 Provide photographs to the Engineer.
-Digital photographs will be accepted provided they are taken at a resolution of 4 megapixel or greater.
+Digital photographs shall be taken at a resolution of 4 megapixels or greater.
 Digital photographs or prints shall be identified with the date of taking and the name of the job and the name of the Contractor. - .3 Submit progress photographs to the Engineer with each monthly status report that includes application for payment.